 Grace Austin is an educational/freelance director whose work on both plays and musicals has earned her acclaim.
 After finishing her BFA in Directing at Texas State, Grace joined the MFA Directing class at Virginia Commonwealth University, working locally at both Barksdale Theatre in their Boogie Nights series as well as Assistant Directing for Benny Sato Ambush at TheatreVirginia.
 In her final semester, Grace was awarded the prestigious VCU Thesis/Dissertation fellowship for her work on Lee Blessing's Two Rooms.

 After graduation, Grace joined the Theatre and Communications faculty at East Central College, where she assumed the Theatre Executive position in 2015.
 She teaches Acting I and II, Directing I and II, Public Speaking, Oral Communications, Theatre Appreciation and she produces and directs a student acting showcase each semester for public viewing.
 Grace also teaches audition technique and acting the song workshops.
-Grace also served as the summer musical program director at COCA from 2007-2015 and recently return to lead their junior musical program.
+Grace also served as the summer musical program director at COCA from 2007-2015 and recently returned to lead their junior musical program.
 In addition to her directing work, Grace also works in Wardrobe for the MUNY, the Fox, OTSL and Variety Children's Theatre.